This Years Categories

 - Environmental improvements to buildings or ground- e.g. installation of bee bricks, bug hotels, swift boxes, nest boxes, tree planting etc

-- Schemes to reduce invasive species, litter, noise or light pollution in the environment, including coastal areas and on the water
+- Schemes to reduce invasive species, litter, noise or light pollution in the environment, (including marine coastal areas)

 - Initiatives to help people connect with their environment, encouraging them to grow nature and increase public understanding and enjoyment of wildlife- e.g. Forest schools, ecotourism, training programmes